Your Introduction to Mentoring at Phoenix Seminary

 What will we do in our mentoring meetings?

-After approval of your mentor by the Mentoring Department, you are responsible to arrange at least two monthly meetings with your mentor.
-With the support of your mentor, you will create a confidential Personal Development Plan (PDP) with specific objectives for growth based in the four Character Development outcomes from the Profile of a Graduate.
+After approval of your mentor by the Mentoring Department, you are responsible to arrange monthly meetings with your mentor.
+With the support of your mentor, you will create a confidential Personal Development Plan (PDP) with specific objectives for growth from the Character Development attributes for Aspirations for Students (see page 9 in Student Handbook).
 These objectives will drive the conversation in your mentoring meetings.

 For complete information about the Mentoring Program, refer to the Mentoring Handbook or contact: